 Expanding Medicaid in Pennsylvania has allowed low-income individuals to benefit from health coverage.
 This is a new way to help those previously excluded by the Affordable Care Act.

 Pennsylvania is a state that has a lot of different health insurance options.
-Some states have more choices than others, but it is still important to find the best plan for you and your family.
+Some states have more choices than others, but finding the best plan for you and your family is still important.